 His nomination as United States Attorney marks Mr. Hickton’s second Presidential appointment.
 From 1999 to 2001, Mr. Hickton served on the President’s Advisory Committee on the Arts for the John F. Kennedy Center for the Performing Arts at the request of then-President Bill Clinton.

-Hickton is a graduate of the Pennsylvania State University and the University of Pittsburgh School of Law.
+Mr. Hickton is a 1978 graduate of the Pennsylvania State University and a 1981 graduate of the University of Pittsburgh School of Law.